Financial Assistance Options

 Contraindications

-OCREVUS is contraindicated in patients with active hepatitis B virus infection and in patients with a history of life-threatening infusion reaction to OCREVUS.
+Treatment with ocrelizumab is contraindicated in patients with active hepatitis B virus infection and in patients with a history of life-threatening administration reactions to ocrelizumab.
+OCREVUS ZUNOVO is also contraindicated in patients with a history of hypersensitivity to ocrelizumab, hyaluronidase, or any component of OCREVUS ZUNOVO.

 Warnings and Precautions